General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

 which solution is chosen as

-Here $\Mc$ and $\Sc_i$ are total mass and spin of the system, and $\il $ and $\Sc_{A_l}$ are two independent sets of mass-type and spin-type multipole moments, $N^i=x^i/r$ is a unit vector directed from the origin of the coordinate system to the field point.
-Because the origin of the coordinate system has been chosen at the center of mass, the expansions \eqref{bm} -- \eqref{em} do not depend on the mass-type linear multipole moment $\Ic_i$ which is equal to zero by definition.
-We emphasize that in the linearized approximation the total mass $\Mc$ and spin $\Sc_i$ of the astronomical system are considered as constant while all other multipoles are arbitrary functions of time.
-It is well established however \cite{LL,mtw,wald} that gravitational waves emitted away by the system reduce its energy as well as its linear and angular momenta.
-Hence, in higher order approximations $\Ic_i\not=0$, and the mass, spin, and linear momentum of the system must be considered as functions of time like any other multipole.
+Here $\Mc$ and $\Sc_i$ are the total mass and spin (angular momentum) of the system, and $\il $ and $\Sc_{A_l}$ are two independent sets of mass-type and spin-type multipole moments, $N^i=x^i/r$ is a unit vector directed from the origin of the coordinate system to the field point.
+Because the origin of the coordinate system has been chosen at the center of mass, the expansions \eqref{bm} -- \eqref{em} do not depend on the mass-type dipole moment, $\Ic_i$, which is equal to zero by definition.
+We emphasize that in the linearised approximation the total mass $\Mc$ and spin $\Sc_i$ of the astronomical system are constant while all other multipoles are functions of time which temporal behaviour obeys the equations of motion derived from the law of conservation of the stress-energy tensor of the system \cite{LL,mtw}.
+Gravitational waves emitted by the system reduce its energy, linear and angular momenta.
+This effect does not appear in the linearised general relativity but in higher order approximations we would obtain where the mass, spin, and linear momentum of the system must be considered as functions of time like any other multipole.
+Higher-order gravitational perturbations in the metric going beyond (\ref{bm})--(\ref{em}) are shown in a review paper by Blanchet \citep{lrb}.
+They are not of concern in the present chapter.

 The {\it canonical} metric tensor (\ref{bm})--(\ref{em}) depends on the multipole moments $\Ic_{A_l}(t-r)$ and $\Sc_{A_l}(t-r)$ taken at the retarded instant of time.
-The retardation is explained by the finite speed of propagation of gravity.
-In the near zone of the isolated system the retardation due to the propagation of gravity is small and all functions of time in the metric tensor can be expanded in Taylor series around time $t$ \cite{thorne,bld1}.
-This near-zone expansion of the metric tensor can be smoothly matched to the solution of the linearized Einstein equations in the domain of space being occupied by matter.
-The matching helps to express the multipole moments in terms of matter variables \cite{bld2}
+The retardation is explained by the finite speed of propagation of gravity (light propagation will be considered below).
+In the near zone of the isolated system the retardation due to the propagation of gravity is small and all functions of time in the metric tensor can be expanded in Taylor series around the present time $t$ \cite{thorne,bld1}.
+This near-zone expansion of the metric tensor is called the post-Newtonian expansion leading to the post-Newtonian successive approximations \citep{kopeikin_book}.
+The post-Newtonian expansion can be smoothly matched to the solution of the linearized Einstein equations in the domain of space being occupied by matter of the isolated system.
+The matching allows us to express the multipole moments in terms of matter variables \cite{bld2}